stanleyjzheng/bridgehacks/readme.md

 2. Clipping results of the model using some sort of model - perhaps ARIMA
 3. Even more models, especially diversity; would have loved to try DAE.
 4. Postprocessing, but no time and unstable CV.
+5. hparam tuning in task 2 - we really ran out of time near the end (Stanley's alarm didn't work) so our task 2 is very likely, bad.
+Really bad.
+Wouldn't be surprised if we lost to AutoML.
+6. SIR model (couldn't quite tune parameters)
-If you would like to see our ideation process, check out `ideas.md` - it features our knowledge from other applications that we would have liked to try.
+7. Finding a nicer preprocessing, perhaps with anomaly detection/seasonality If you would like to see our ideation process, check out `ideas.md` - it features our knowledge from other applications that we would have liked to try.